bespoyasov/bespoyasov/README.md

 ## External Platforms 📢

-Except for the [blog](https://github.com/bespoyasov/www) I sometimes also post on:
+Except for my [blog](https://github.com/bespoyasov/www) I sometimes also post on:

 - Twitter [in English](http://twitter.com/bespoyasov_) and [in Russian](http://twitter.com/bespoyasov)
 - [Dev.to](https://dev.to/bespoyasov)